urbanairship/aerostat/README.rst

 * **Aerostat_Server** deals with making sure that the Aerostat's MongoDB reflects the outside world (machine state in the cloud provider, or configuration information from developers).
 * **Aerostat Registrar** deals with getting a new node a name assignment.
 It also handles master name changes.
 * **Aerostat Updater** deals with updating /etc/hosts on the node.
-* **Aerostat Configurer** deals with getting, placing, and modifying configuration files such that they match your system's expectations.

 .. _Aerostat-features: